Privacy Policy for Middleton St George for Patient Data

 Disclosure to third parties

-The information we collect, and store will not be disclosed to anyone who does not need to see it.
+The information we collect and store will not be disclosed to anyone who does not need to see it.

 We will share our patients’ personal information with third parties when required by law or to enable us to deliver a service to them or where we have another legitimate reason for doing so.
 Third parties we may share patients’ personal information with may include:

-- Regulatory authorities such as the General Dental Council or the Care Quality Commission
+- Regulatory authorities such as the General Dental Council or the Care Quality Commission / Healthcare Inspectorate Wales.

 - NHS Local Authorities